 Paper notes have been or, in the case of paper £20 and £50 notes, are being phased out.

-Now is the perfect time to check money boxes, old wallets, purses and bags and even down the back of the sofa to see if you have any old paper notes or coins.
+Now is the perfect time to check money boxes, old wallets, purses and bags to see if you have any old paper notes or coins.
 If so, you can follow our tips to turn it into usable tender.

 While the old paper £5 and £10 bank notes are no longer legal tender, you can still pay with the paper versions of both the £20 and £50 notes until 30 September 2022.
 After this date, they will no longer be classed as legal tender.